diegodoimo/redundant_representation/README.md

 python download.py
 ```

+The _analysis_repr.py_ script allows to:
+* compute the test error of the chuncks (Fig. 3.b);
-Compute the test/training error of the chuncks, the R^2 coefficient of fit of the chunks to the full-layer representation, and the mean correlation of the chunks.
+* compute the training error of the chunks (Fig. 4.b);
+* compute the $R^2$ coefficient of fit of the chunks to the full-layer representation and their 'mean correlation' (Fig. 4.e).

 The results are saved in "./data/results".
-The '--r2_rep' and '--acc_rep' arguments allow to set the number of chunks on which the r2/mean_corr and accuracies are averaged:
+The '--r2_rep' and '--acc_rep' arguments allow to set the number of chunks on which the r2/mean_corr and accuracies are averaged.
+The profiles of the figures shown below can be made smoother by increasing the number of repetitions (with --r2_rep --acc_rep) on which the statistics are computed:

 ```
 python analysis_repr.py --r2_rep 40